-With this in mind, the proposed framework for a Confident Digital Society focuses on two perspectives: Foundations and Future-readiness.
+With this in mind, the proposed framework for a Confident Digital Society combines two perspectives: Foundations and Future-readiness.
+As discussed in earlier sections, Foundations refers to the current state of digital transformation, while Future-readiness focuses on preparedness for new opportunities and merging challenges.
 These perspectives encompass key policy areas as outlined below.